-Estate planning can actually be empowering, because you have the peace of mind of knowing that even if misfortune strikes, your business will live on and your chosen heirs will be taken care of.
+The benefits of estate planning include giving you power now, while you are alive.
+Planning gives you the peace of mind of knowing that even if misfortune strikes, your business will live on and your chosen heirs will be taken care of.
 It takes some of the fear, and the sense of “forever,” out of death.
-Today we will focus on some common FAQs about two of the most well-known estate planning tools: wills and living trusts.
-Read on to learn about what these legal documents have in common, what they do differently, and what these tools really look like in action.

 Let’s start at the very beginning.
 For our purposes, that means making sure we are clear on what these estate planning tools are and what they do.

 There are many different types of wills.
 We raise the issue to make the point that when most people think of a will, they are usually referring to the most common and easiest type of will for the average person to draft, a variation on the Simple Will.
 The requirements for and components of these wills are straightforward: